KITE: Kernelized and Information Theoretic Exemplars for In-Context Learning: Introduction

-In addition to our base algorithm, we incorporate two complementary techniques to further enhance example selection.
-First, in the theoretical setting, we extend our greedy algorithm under linear models to the general nonlinear models using the well-known kernel trick.
-This allows our method to operate in high (possibly infinite) dimensional feature spaces without explicitly computing the feature mappings.
-By replacing inner products in the objective with kernel evaluations, we enable richer representations that capture nonlinear relationships between datapoints.
-Empirically, we observe that using a well-calibrated kernel can lead to noticeable improvements in LLM performance, suggesting that the choice of feature space plays a critical role in guiding in-context learning.
-Second, we introduce a mechanism for enforcing diversity in the selected examples.
-Inspired by maximum information gain theory—a well-established framework in experimental design, bandits, and Bayesian optimization \cite{lattimore2020bandit} — we consider the scenario where the goal is to select a subset of examples such that the resulting trained model performs well across all queries in the example bank.
-This naturally leads to the classical optimal experimental design problem, whose objective function is well-understood.
-We incorporate this design objective as a regularizer into our selection criterion to encourage diversity among selected examples.
-Intuitively, and as supported by our experiments, promoting diversity improves the generalizability of the model and boosts the quality of LLM responses.
+To this end, we derive a surrogate loss function over sets that quantifies query-specific prediction error.
+The negated loss function exhibits two \emph{nice} properties - monotonicity and (approximate) submodularity.
+This key structural insight allows us to apply a greedy selection algorithm with a provable $1 - e^{-\gamma}$ approximation guarantee relative to the optimal subset, where $\gamma\in (0,1)$ is the approximate sub-modularity ratio of the negated loss with respect to the example bank.
+In addition to this strategy that selects examples to minimize prediction error, we introduce a mechanism to enforce diversity among the selected examples.
+Inspired by maximum information gain theory -- a well-established framework in experiment design \citep{lattimore2020bandit} -- we consider the scenario where the goal is to select a subset of examples such that the resulting trained model performs well across all queries in the example bank.
+We incorporate this design objective as a regularizer into our selection criterion to encourage diversity among selected examples, which improves the model's generalizability and enhances the quality of LLM responses.

+Building on this formulation, we design a \emph{computationally efficient and fully unsupervised} example selection algorithm, $\textsc{Kite}$.
+We focus on the setting where the \emph{retriever is frozen and training-free}.
+In many real-world deployments, labeled data is scarce, models are accessed via APIs, and retraining/fine-tuning a retriever is either costly or infeasible.
+Classic top-$r$ similarity-based retrieval methods are widely used precisely because they are model-agnostic, task-agnostic, and deployable off-the-shelf.
+Our work falls under this setting, and our goal is to provide a \emph{principled theoretical foundation} for exemplar selection that retains these practical advantages while improving performance.\footnote{When training is permissible, our framework can naturally incorporate learned embeddings.}